 Sunset Lake CBD is in Alburgh, VT.
-The Alburgh tongue, the proper geographic feature is akin to a peninsula which protrudes south from Quebec into the northern waters of Lake Champlain.
+The Alburgh tongue, the proper geographic feature is akin to a peninsula that protrudes south from Quebec into the northern waters of Lake Champlain.
 To our east is the Missisquoi Bay and on clear days one may see Jay Peak in the distance.
-On the west, towards the sunset, are the headwaters of Saint Richelieu river.
+On the west, towards the sunset, are the headwaters of the Saint Richelieu River.
 One could canoe from the farm to Montreal and even the ocean under the right circumstances.
 Easier than that, a short drive north would bring text messages from Canadian cell service providers describing the new roaming coverage rates.

 As we endeavor on our first hemp harvest there are many items to reflect upon from a year of growing hemp in Vermont, both for the plants and ourselves.
 The whole process started in early April with the construction of a greenhouse.
 It was purchased from an organic vegetable farmer in upstate New York.
 The team had to deconstruct the greenhouse onsite, carefully strap it to a flatbed trailer and drive it up to Alburgh for reassembly.
-The simple steel, wooden, and plastic structure is over a 100’ long and 25’ wide.
-The plastic is torn and repaired with duct tape in innumerable spots, but ultimately did the job.
+The simple steel, wooden, and plastic structure is over 100’ long and 25’ wide.
+The plastic is torn and repaired with duct tape in innumerable spots but ultimately did the job.
 All of our 16,000 hemp plants were started from seed in the greenhouse.
-It was good to us.
+It was good for us.

 While they sat in the greenhouse we prepped the fields for transplanting.
-This is a labor intensive process with several steps.
+This is a labor-intensive process with several steps.
 First is roto-tilling the field several times to mechanically loosen up and turn over the soil.
 This is in preparation for implementing our weed control and irrigation systems.
 It is the same system used in organic vegetable farms that lays drip irrigation tubing underneath black weed-barrier plastic.
 This lets us efficiently water the plants in the field as well as using absolutely zero herbicides for weed control.
-Picture the red and white of an American flag where the wheel tracks are the white and the black plastic is the red stripe.
-Our 12 acre field had dozens of these long black plastic rows which could each accommodate hundreds of plants.
+Picture the red and white of an American flag where the wheel tracks are white and the black plastic is the red stripe.
+Our 12-acre field had dozens of these long black plastic rows which could each accommodate hundreds of plants.

 There are two main products that come off of the farm.
 First is our trimmed flower, this product only comes from the fullest and most mature parts of our hemp colas.
 These buds have the highest CBD content, terpene profile, and flavor.
 The best plants are carefully selected by our hemp specialists.
 The CBD biomass is what is dried and processed to add to other products.
 While there are several methods for extraction the most common is a cold ethanol bath extraction.
 Using our local processing partners we can create a high CBD crude oil.
 Roughly 1000 pounds of biomass will yield 10 gallons of this crude.
 We like to think of it as similar to the maple sap to maple sugar process!
 Another high-quality product from Vermont farmers.

 We feel grateful for the position we find ourselves in.
 Farming like any other entrepreneurial activity brings long days and big risks.
 Simply the fact we sit on an enormous crop of hemp is cause for celebration.
 Only half of the battle is over.
-It is essential to cross the finish line with efficiency and high standards for a well priced and premium Vermont hemp product.
+It is essential to cross the finish line with efficiency and high standards for a well-priced and premium Vermont hemp product.
 Growing hemp in Vermont has proven to be a unique challenge, but we wouldn’t want it any other way.